flancia-coop/doc.anagora.org/flancia-meet.md

   - also relates to curation which is currently undervalued in social media
   - lets you burst out of [[filter bubble]]
 - agora follows stoa commands
+  - moderation policy needed
-  - e.g. fascist subnode
+  - anyone can edit stoa, what if e.g. end up with fascist subnode
-  -
+  - difference between authentication and authorization
 - [[agora bot]]
 -